 Bsky Lists

 This looks like feeds, but has key differences.
-Its a better way to display posts of and stay in touch with people you know, as opposed to following feeds by topic.
+Its a better way to display posts of and stay in touch with people you know, as opposed to seeing the posts of everyone on Bsky using that feeds keywords/ emojis/ hashtags in the their post in a topic feed you follow.

 Differences With Lists: